Beautiful Virgin Gorda – British Virgin Islands

-Saba Rock – This cute island resort is only accessible by boat and has beautiful gardens to walk along with your specialty drink and rest on a comfortable deck facing the Eustatia Sound.
+Saba Rock – (Closed – currently under re-construction) This cute island resort is only accessible by boat and has beautiful gardens to walk along with your specialty drink and rest on a comfortable deck facing the Eustatia Sound.
 Hammocks swing in the tradewinds and there is also a small seawater tank where some eels and lobsters hide.
 At happy hour they feed the tarpons and this is a lot of fun for everyone.
 A free ferry will take you to and from Bitter End Yacht Club.

 Sandbox Bar & Grill – Located on Prickly Pear island in the North Sound of Virgin Gorda.
 A long beach with volleyball net and sun loungers available after you purchase an ice cold beverage.
 This beach is great to hang out after you swim up or kayak to the bar.